philipbulley/soundroom/server/README.md

 * `NODE_ENV` is used primarily to determine if the app is in a dev environment, try not to rely on this and instead use env vars specific to the requirement
 * `PORT` is used by the express http server
 * `SPOTIFY_APP_KEY` Points to your Spotify binary key.
-This links libspotify with a Spotify developer account.
+This links libspotify with a Spotify developer account (create one via the [Spotify Website](https://devaccount.spotify.com/my-account/keys/)).
 * `SPOTIFY_USERNAME` and `SPOTIFY_PASSWORD` specify the user account that libspotify will login using.
 This must be a paid for Spotify Premium account.
 * `MONGO_CONNECT` is the connection string pointing to your mongo instance, ie. `mongodb://username:password@hostname.foo.bar:27017/spotidrop-xxxx`